micmejia/bible-dump/NKJV/Romans/Rom 12.md

 ###### 1
-I beseech[^a] you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, _which is_ your [^b]reasonable service.
+I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, _which is_ your reasonable service.

 ###### 2
 And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what _is_ that good and acceptable and perfect will of God. ## Serve God with Spiritual Gifts